14 CRR-NY 624.7NY-CRR

 (ii) The IRC for State-operated services must not review or monitor disciplinary action recommendations made by the Central Office of OPWDD or the Justice Center.

-(4) Concerning facilities and programs that are not operated by OPWDD, including non-certified programs and programs certified under section 16.03(a)(4) of the Mental Hygiene Law, the IRC must monitor all actions taken to implement recommendations made by the Central Office of OPWDD or the Justice Center.
+(4) Concerning facilities and programs that are not operated by OPWDD, including non-certified programs and programs certified under section 16.03(a)(4) or (5) of the Mental Hygiene Law, the IRC must monitor all actions taken to implement recommendations made by the Central Office of OPWDD or the Justice Center.

 (f) Organization and membership of the IRC.